MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 The probability of a \emph{division of strong kind} of a Th cell is given by

 The purpose of division of strong kind of Th cells is to initiate a strong immune reaction when infection or mutation specific Th cells appear and can bind infection or mutation specific B cells.
 Important requirements to such a division that the binding distance satisfy $d < \frac{r_{min}}{2}$ and the attached MHCII be ``activated''.
 These requirements can guarantee with large probability that this strong reaction is not arising against self.
 Then this Th cell becomes ``strongly activated'' (stress=2).
-This condition is independent of interleukins of type 1.
+This condition is independent of danger signal.